vaquita-fi/vaquita-scroll/contracts/README.md

 Vaquita is a smart contract implementation of a ROSCA (Rotating Savings and Credit Association) with yield generation through Aave.
 It allows a group of players to pool funds together, take turns receiving the pooled amount, and earn interest on their locked collateral.

+### Architecture

+Vaquita has two implementations:

+1. **VaquitaL1**: For deployment on L1 networks (Ethereum, Sepolia) using Aave V3's standard Pool interface
+2. **VaquitaL2**: For deployment on L2 networks (Scroll, Scroll Sepolia) using Aave V3's optimized L2Pool interface

+Both implementations inherit from a common `VaquitaBase` contract that contains the core ROSCA functionality.

 ### New Features

 - **Aave Integration**: Funds are deposited into Aave to generate yield while locked in the contract
+- **L2 Optimization**: Optimized for L2 networks with reduced calldata size using Aave's L2 interfaces
 - **Incentive Mechanism**: Players who pay on time receive more interest, while late payers are penalized
 - **Random Position Assignment**: Player positions are randomly assigned using block data
 - **Cutoff Dates**: Each turn has a specific cutoff date based on the frequency of payments